Capsicum chinense: Domestication, cultivation and agriculture

 Seeds of C. chinense have been found in cave dwellings in Central America that indicate the natives have been consuming peppers since 7,000 B.C.
 In Eastern Mexico, dry pepper fruits and seeds have been recovered from 9,000 years old burials in Tamaulipas and Tehuacán, further indicating their use since 7,000 B.C.
 Domestication might have taken place 10,000 to 12,000 years ago in Central–East Mexico.

 C. chinense peppers have been cultivated for thousands of years in their native regions, but have only been available in areas outside of the Americas for about 400–500 years following the Columbian Exchange.
 Selection in the new environments have led to the rise of new varieties that are bred and farmed in Asia and Africa.

 C. chinense are also popular with many gardeners for their bright colors (ornamental value) and for their fruit.

 Culinary use

 C. chinense and its varieties have been used for millennia in Yucatán and Caribbean-style cooking to add a significant amount of heat to their traditional food.
 They are mainly used in stews and sauces, as well as marinades for meats and chicken.

 American food at times also uses some of these chiles.
-For example, Habanero (a group of C. chinense varieties) are commonly used in hot sauces and extra-spicy salsas, due to the popularity of Tex-Mex and Mexican cuisines in American culture.
+For example, habaneros (a group of C. chinense varieties) are commonly used in hot sauces and extra-spicy salsas, due to the popularity of Tex-Mex and Mexican cuisines in American culture.

 Common C. chinense varieties

+Varieties

-Like C. annuum, C. chinense has many different varieties, including:
+C. chinense has many different varieties, including: